laurenchen0631/English-Learning/category/common_phrase.md

 - be off 離開 == go away; leave
 	- I must be off if I want to make the next bus.
 	- And the runners are off.
+- every hour on the hour 整點 == at the beginning of each hour
+	- Trains leave the station every hour on the hour.
 - far afield 遠處
 	- Don't go too far afield or you'll get lost.
 - in circulation 流通/流傳 == going or passing from person to person or place to place